aillescas76/ai_technical_challenge/README.md

 ### Observability & Tracing

 The application is instrumented with [LangFuse](https://langfuse.com/) for full-stack observability.
+For detailed information on trace structures, metrics, and dashboard setup, please refer to the [Langfuse Integration Guide](docs/langfuse.md).

 **Configuration:**
 Ensure the following environment variables are set (see `.env.example`):